Do I Need a Lawyer for Domestic Violence Charges in Utah?

 Infractions are the lesser type of criminal charges.
 These criminal offenses are less severe than a misdemeanor and can lead to more lenient penalties.
 An excellent example of an infraction is a traffic violation.
 In Utah, an infraction can be punishable with up to $750.
-You may also be ordered to perform compensatory service, which may include working for a state or local government agency, nonprofit organization, or any other institution the court deems necessary.
+You may also be ordered to perform compensatory service, including working for a state or local government agency, nonprofit organization, or any other institution the court deems necessary.
 While infractions are relatively mild compared to different types of crimes, they still carry potentially devastating consequences.
 If your infraction is based on a violation of Utah’s criminal code, your conviction may appear on your criminal record.

 Misdemeanors are the second type of criminal offense with which you can be charged.
-This type of criminal offense is higher than infraction but lower than a felony.
+This type of criminal offense is higher than an infraction but lower than a felony.
 Utah divides misdemeanors into Class A, B, and C. Class C misdemeanors can be punished with up to 90 days in jail and up to $750 in criminal fines.
 Class B misdemeanors are punishable with up to six months in jail and up to $1,000 in fines.
-Class A misdemeanors – the most serious type of misdemeanor – can be punishable with up to a year in jail and up to $2,500 in criminal fines.
+Class A misdemeanors – the most severe type of misdemeanor – can be punishable with up to a year in jail and up to $2,500 in criminal fines.
 A criminal conviction for any of these offenses will remain in your criminal history.

-Felonies are the most serious types of criminal charges you can face.
+Felonies are the most severe types of criminal charges you can face.
 Utah divides felonies into first, second, and third-degree.
 The lower the degree, the more severe your penalties.
 For instance, if you are convicted of a third-degree felony, you can face up to five years in prison and up to $5,000 in fines.
 Conversely, if you are convicted of a first-degree felony, you can get up to life in prison and up to $10,000 in criminal fines.

 If you are charged and convicted for domestic violence in Utah, your criminal penalties can vary depending on your case’s circumstances.
 For instance, contacting an alleged victim before you are released on your domestic violence charges is considered a class B misdemeanor.
 As mentioned, you can face up to six months in jail and thousands of dollars in fines.
-However, your situation can worsen if you were arrested for a felony and contacted the alleged victim, in violation of a protective order, your charges can elevate to a third-degree felony, which carries more severe penalties.
+However, your situation can worsen if you were arrested for a felony and contacted the alleged victim in violation of a protective order; your charges can elevate to a third-degree felony, which carries more severe penalties.
 It is always in your best interest to hire an experienced Utah criminal defense attorney.

 Can I Defend Myself Against My Domestic Violence Charges in Utah?